401(k) loans: What they are and how they work

 - No credit check or impact on credit score: Unlike other types of loans, there’s no credit check required for a 401(k) loan, nor does getting the loan affect your credit score.

-- Avoid penalties: A 401(k) loan is a better alternative to a withdrawal since it allows you to avoid income taxes and penalties, as well as eventually replenish your balance.
+- Avoid penalties: A 401(k) loan can be a better alternative to a withdrawal since it allows you to avoid income taxes and penalties, as well as eventually replenish your balance.
+(Defaulting on a loan can still trigger taxes and, if under age 59½, the 10% penalty.)

 Cons of taking a 401(k) loan